Category Archives: German Royals

 Elisabeth with her husband and daughter, 1873. source: Wikipedia

-Soon the country was embroiled in the Russo-Turkish War, and Elisabeth worked tirelessly to care for the wounded, arranging for hospitals, ambulance services, and medicine.
-She later went on to establish the Queen Elisabeth Society which provided free medical care for the needy, and the Queen Elisabeth Blind Asylum in 1909, for the visually impaired.
+Soon Romania was embroiled in the Russo-Turkish War, and Elisabeth worked tirelessly to care for the wounded, arranging for hospitals, ambulance services, and medicine.
+She later established the Queen Elisabeth Society which provided free medical care for the needy, and the Queen Elisabeth Blind Asylum in 1909, for the visually impaired.
 In addition, she became an ambassador of sorts, promoting Romanian culture and arts throughout the country and Europe.
 At a time when traditional Romanian costume was often considered ‘peasants garments’, Elisabeth and her ladies-in-waiting often dressed in the outfits for public appearances.
-She arranged for exhibits of Romanian crafts at the Universal Exhibitions in Paris in 1867,1889 and 1900, as well as holding an exhibit – Women in the Arts and Crafts – in Berlin in 1912.
+She arranged for exhibits of Romanian crafts at the Universal Exhibitions in Paris in 1867,1889 and 1900 and held an exhibit Women in the Arts and Crafts in Berlin in 1912.
 When Romania was not quite part of the normal ‘tourist circuit’, Elisabeth promoted the country and would even receive travelers on the Orient Express when they would stop in Sinaia.

-Shortly after becoming Queen of Romania in 1881, Elisabeth was embroiled in controversy.
+Shortly after becoming Queen of Romania in 1881, Elisabeth became embroiled in controversy.
 Having no children, King Carol had adopted his nephew, the future King Ferdinand, as his heir.
 Ferdinand soon became involved with one of Elisabeth’s ladies-in-waiting, Elena Văcărescu.
-The Queen encouraged the relationship, despite the fact that a marriage would be forbidden under the Romanian constitution which stated that the heir was not permitted to marry a Romanian citizen.
-The scandal resulted in Elena, Ferdinand, and Queen Elisabeth all being sent out of the country.
-The Queen returned for some time to Neuwied, while Ferdinand was sent on a tour of Europe to find an appropriate wife.
+Elisabeth encouraged the relationship, even though a marriage would be forbidden under the Romanian constitution which stated that the heir was not permitted to marry a Romanian citizen.
+The scandal resulted in Elena, Ferdinand, and Elisabeth being sent out of the country.
+Elisabeth returned for some time to Neuwied, while Ferdinand was sent on a tour of Europe to find an appropriate wife.

 Dowager Queen Elisabeth, 1915. source: Wikipedia